 Candidates must have a Bachelor’s Degree in a social services field or an equivalent combination of education and experience.
 Key to success is the ability to be present in a changing work environment; the ability to work independently and as a member of a diverse team with flexibility, initiative and a sense of humor; and the ability prioritize effectively and model healthy boundaries with empathy and compassion.
 Candidates should be competent in using Microsoft Office (Word, Outlook, Excel, PowerPoint) and experience in confidential data management and record keeping.

 The ideal candidate is a warm, self-starter deeply committed to providing services from a strengths-based, social justice and anti-oppression framework.
 Prior advocacy-based counseling and case management experience is a plus.
-Bilingual, bi-cultural and bi-literate skills are required (Spanish, Mandarin, or Vietnamese strongly preferred).
+Bilingual, bi-cultural and bi-literate skills are required (Spanish is required).

 Work hours are primarily days.
 Schedule TBD.
 Delivery of service may include overtime to accomplish task at hand.
 On-call duties are required.
 Work includes lifting up to 30 pounds.
 Susceptible to compassion fatigue and/or vicarious trauma.This position will temporarily require the candidate to be flexible in a hybrid model of working remote (from home), onsite and in-person within the required service area response time based on job assignment.

 Required: Cleared background check (fingerprinting), valid TB test, valid California driver’s license and auto insurance.
 Must have completed or be willing to complete a 65-hour California State Domestic Violence and Sexual Assault Counselor certification.
 (Training will be provided).
 This position requires a Covid-19 vaccination due to the in-person interfacing required, and to promote the health and safety of others in the workplace and our community.